I want to make a bird (about 4 feet tall) so it would have long, thin legs. Would you be able to make an armature for that out of tin foil?

 PTP is primarily used as a hollow shell material.
 On larger sculptures, an internal supporting structure is needed.
 This can be either steel or internal cross sections built of PTP.

 Steel: Rod, bar, lathe, stainless or galvanized.
 Necessary for over human height applications, very large pieces, or sculptures with components that extend significantly off the surface.
 Seeking advice from an experienced welder is recommended.
-Rebar has a tendency to rust if moisture is propagating through the piece.
-We recommend spray galvanizing the metal as a precaution.
-Fully cured and sealed PTP sculptures are naturally resistant to

 moisture permeating the material.